hzuppur/lunch-bot/README.md

 ## Dependencies
 * requests - for getting the päevapakkumised.ee page
 * bs4 - for parsing the HTML
-* babel.dates - for getting date as estonian
+* babel.dates - for converting the dates to estonian

 Install using pipenv